-- In Hollyoaks, John-Paul's failed romance with Hannah leads him to realise that he is actually gay and in love with his friend Craig.
+- In Hollyoaks, John-Paul's failed romance with Hannah leads him to realize that he is actually gay and in love with his friend Craig.
 This was also used to kick off Hannah's controversial eating disorder storyline as she refused to accept his sexuality and believed it to be a nice way of telling her she was ugly.

 - On The George Lopez Show George learns that a man Benny may have slept with while drunk could be his biological father.
 He has only been with men since their night together, however, and Benny refuses to believe that someone she slept with could turn out to be gay.
 It turns out she's right—they never had sex, Benny just passed out drunk.

 - Absolutely Fabulous: Edina, Edina, Edina.
 First husband?
 Identified as homosexual and left her.
 Second husband?
 Became The Alcoholic, and left her... to realize that he may be bi (if not just deeply closeted gay) afterwards.
-Guy she banged really loudly so she can get him, his wife and their baby out of her house?
+Guy she banged really loudly so she can get him, his wife, and their baby out of her house?
 Came out as gay several seasons later.
-Really, you could make a case that she's a walking Brown Note to heterosexuality itself, and that intercourse with her leaves straight sex ruined.
+Really, you could make a case that she's a walking Brown Note to heterosexuality itself and that intercourse with her leaves straight sex ruined.

 - Happy Endings: Penny was this for Max.
-They're Platonic Life Partners now.
+They're Platonic Life-Partners now.
 One episode of the gang on an unaired season of The Real World had Max having a lot of Have I Mentioned I Am Heterosexual Today? moments.